gaurav-321/assignment_solver/README.md

 It supports configuration for spacing, font size, and more using OpenCV trackbars.

----

-## 💪 Contributing & Credits
+## 🌟 Contributing & Credits
 This project was created as part of an open-source contribution effort.
 If you find this project useful or use it in your work, kindly credit [Ordinary Pythoneer](https://github.com/Ordinary-Pythoneer).

 [![Demo Video](https://img.youtube.com/vi/fRjA7gJhdGw/maxresdefault.jpg)](https://youtu.be/fRjA7gJhdGw)

+## 📄 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ---

-Happy writing ✍️!
+Thank you for using Assignment Solver in Python! 😊